Search Queries vs Keywords: What Is the Difference Between These Two?

 We recommend that you choose the keywords with high search volume, but with relatively low paid difficulty if you want to rank easier on a particular keyword.
 However, it does not mean that aiming for a keyword with high paid difficulty is wrong.
 After all, if your competitors are investing in paid searches, that means that the specific keywords have the potential to make you money.

-Also, you can use the free keyword research tools online, such as Ubersuggest and Google Keyword Planner, to identify the statistics of each keyword you want to target.
+Also, you can use the free keyword research tools online, such as Ubersuggest and Google Keyword Planner, to identify approximate Google search statistics of each keyword you want to target.

 What is a “search query”?